blockchyp/blockchyp-ts/README.md

 ## Running Integration Tests With Jasmine

-If you'd like to bypass make and run the integration test suite directly, first compile the Typescript with the following command:
+If you'd like to bypass make and run the integration test suite directly use the following command:

-`npm run build`

-Then use the following command:

-`BC_TEST_DELAY=5 jasmine itest/*Spec.js`
+`BC_TEST_DELAY=5 jasmine --config=jasmine.json itest/*Spec.js`

-If you'd like to run individual tests, try the following command after compiling:
+If you'd like to run individual tests, try the following command:

-`jasmine itest/TerminalChargeITestSpec.js`
+`jasmine --config=jasmine.json itest/TerminalChargeITestSpec.js`

 ## Contributions